Paarisaa/NLP---COVID-Syndromic-Surveillance-Analysis-from-Reddit/README.md

 To run the code clone the entire repository and run $Assignment1_Parisa_Sarikhani.py$ file.
-The inputs are added to the main repo
+The required input files are added to the main repo.